Buffyverse role-playing games: Stats and tests

-There are seventeen basic skills, many of which have irreverent or humorous names, reflecting the style of Whedon's Buffyverse; for example, Getting Medieval (for armed melee combat), Gun Fu (for firearms), and Mr. Fix-It (for repair and mechanical work).
+There are 17 basic skills, many of which have names reflecting the tone and genre of Whedon's Buffyverse – for example, Getting Medieval (for armed melee combat), Gun Fu (for firearms), and Mr. Fix-It (for repair and mechanical work).
 This base skill set can be expanded through the use of "Wild Card" skills, which allow a player to establish certain specialties, talents or areas of expertise for their character that might not be covered adequately by the existing rules.

-Some Qualities and Drawbacks can also have an impact upon some tests.
+Qualities and Drawbacks may also have an impact upon some tests.
 For example, the Attractiveness Quality/Drawback applies to a variety of social interactions, while some of the package Qualities (such as Slayer, Jock, Artist, etc.) offer assorted bonuses or penalties to rolls under specific circumstances.

 Character Types

 Buffy

 There are three Character Types in the Buffy RPG, though the first two are generally considered most appropriate for most games.

-The most inherently low-powered Type is the White Hat, a supportive figure similar to Xander Harris or Willow Rosenberg at the beginning of the series.
+The weakest Type is the White Hat, a supportive figure similar to Xander Harris or Willow Rosenberg at the beginning of the series.
 These characters must frequently focus on specific talents and skills, such as Willow's intelligence and interest in computers, in order to truly excel in any one area.
-They must also often exercise great care in combat.
-To make up for their relative weakness, White Hats receive additional Drama Points at the outset, and can use experience points to buy Drama Points at a 1:1 ratio, while Heroes and Experienced Heroes must spend two experience points for each Drama Point.
+They also often exercise great care in combat.
+To make up for their relative weakness, White Hats receive additional Drama Points at the outset (20 total), and can use experience points to buy Drama Points at a 1:1 ratio, while Heroes and Experienced Heroes must spend two experience points for each Drama Point.
 Thus, a White Hat can afford to spend their Drama Points more freely, increasing their chances of survival.
-According to the rules, however, White Hats lose their 'discount' on Drama Points once they've gained a certain amount of power and expertise.
+White Hats lose their discount on Drama Points once they gain a certain amount of power and expertise.

 The Hero Character Type represents such figures as Buffy herself, Spike, or Riley Finn.
-These are characters with more existing talent (whether this came naturally or through years of training), more experience, and stronger supernatural abilities, if any.
-As such, they receive a larger number of points to spend on their Attributes, Skills and Qualities.
-However, their maximum number of Drama Points is only half the store available to a White Hat, and they must replenish Drama Points at a higher cost.
+These are characters with more talent, more experience, and stronger supernatural abilities, if any.
+They receive a larger number of points to spend on their Attributes, Skills and Qualities.
+They receive only half as many Drama Points as a White Hat, and they must replenish Drama Points at a higher experience cost.

-Finally, the Experienced Hero Character Type, representing Buffy, Faith, or other major characters toward the end of the series, describes a powerful, skilled character who's already seen a lot of action and learned from it all.
-The Experienced Hero receives expanded Attribute and Quality Points, and a broadly expanded pool of Skill Points.
+Finally, the Experienced Hero Character Type – representing Buffy, Faith, or other major characters toward the end of the series – describes a veteran character with much more power, skill, and experience than others.
+The Experienced Hero receives more points in Attributes, Qualities and Skills.
+They also receive the full 20 Drama Points.